inspiired-av/BetterBoomboxMod/README.md

 ![image](https://github.com/DeadlyKitten/LC-Boombox/assets/9684760/ef378cdc-c2af-4ba4-82ef-d2aa29a9af31)

 ## Manual Installation
-Place the [latest release](https://github.com/DeadlyKitten/LC-Boombox/releases/latest) into the `BepInEx/plugins` folder.
+Place the latest release into the `BepInEx/plugins` folder.
 Run the game once to generate content folders.

-Place boombox tracks into `BepInEx/Custom Songs/Boombox Music`.
+Update the boombox.cfg config file located in `BepInEx\config\` and paste the download URLs in the `Song Download URLs =` field.
+If you have multiple links, seperate them by commas.

 -----